Allan Corduner: Voice acting

 Corduner's voice is familiar to listeners of BBC radio plays such as Insignificance, The Resistible Rise of Arturo Ui and Fanny and Alexander.
 He was also the subject of BBC Radio 3 Private Passions.

 Corduner has provided voices for various video game characters, notably the first, second, third and fifth Harry Potter video games (namely as, among others, Severus Snape, Lucius Malfoy, Fillius Flitwick and Argus Filch).
 He also voiced Apus, the pet parrot belonging to Queen Cassiopeia, the primary antagonist, for the English version of Ni no Kuni: Wrath of the White White which was released in February 2013.
 In 2015, Corduner voiced Gehrman, the First Hunter in Bloodborne.

 Audiobooks and narration

 Corduner is also known for solo narration of TV documentaries such as Fish Warrior for the National Geographic Channel, and various audiobooks for Simply Audiobooks, notably The Book Thief and Inkdeath.
 He also narrated Magyk written by Angie Sage and produced by Harper Audio.
 He has received two Earphones Awards by AudioFile His narration of "Anna and the Swallow Man" earned the Odyssey Award in 2017.

 Personal life

-Corduner's mother was from Berlin, Germany, and his father was born in Finland.
-He was born in Stockholm but grew up in London.
+Corduner was born in Stockholm but grew up in London.
+His mother was from Germany and his father from Finland.

-Corduner and his partner Juha Leppäjärvi met in 2006 in London, formed their civil partnership in December 2009, and married in New York City in August 2013.
+Corduner and his partner Juha Leppäjärvi met in 2006 in London, forming their civil partnership in December 2009 and marrying in New York City in August 2013.

 Corduner is a trustee of the children's arts charity Anno's Africa.